Home » Breakfast » Easy Homemade Apple Fritters

 Wooden Spoon Test

-To test to see if your oil is hot enough for frying without a thermometer, grab your wooden spoon a put the end of it into the oil.
-If the oil bubbles around it, it's ready!
-If it bubbles too hard, it's too hot and you will want to cool the oil a little and then test again.
+To test to see if your oil is hot enough for frying without a thermometer, grab your wooden spoon and put the end of it into the oil.
+If the oil bubbles around it, it’s ready!
+If it bubbles too hard, it’s too hot and you will want to cool the oil a little and then test again.

 Substitutions